 The Company provides all eligible employees participation in its 401(k) salary reduction and defined contribution plan.
-During 2014 and 2013, plan participants contributing a minimum 5% of their annual compensation under the 401(k) salary reduction plan received a matching 5% contribution from the Company.
-In addition, a 3% profit sharing contribution was made by the Company to all eligible plan participants during 2014 (none in 2013).
-Total contributions expensed under the plan during 2014 and 2013 were \$220,106 and \$133,475, respectively.
+During 2015, plan participants contributing a minimum 5% of their annual compensation under the 401(k) salary reduction plan received a matching 7% contribution from the Company (5% match in 2014).
+In addition, a 3% profit sharing contribution was made by the Company in 2015 and 2014 to all eligible plan participants.
+Total contributions expensed under the plan during 2015 and 2014 were \$281,216 and \$220,106, respectively.

 The Company has made available funded 457(b) and 457(f) deferred compensation plans to its executive officers.
 The Company also provides a supplemental unfunded 457(f) deferred compensation plan to key executives.
-Included in accrued expenses payable are the cumulative amounts owed under both deferred compensation plans, for employees' deferred compensation and, as applicable, Company matching contributions and earnings thereon, which total \$2,320,234 and \$2,077,581 at December 31, 2014 and 2013, respectively.
-Total amounts expensed under the plans in 2014 and 2013 were \$317,994 and \$397,965, respectively.
+Included in accrued expenses payable are the cumulative amounts owed under the deferred compensation plans for deferred compensation and, as applicable, Company matching contributions and earnings thereon, which total \$2,426,575 and \$2,320,234 at December 31, 2015 and 2014, respectively.
+Total amounts expensed under the plans in 2015 and 2014 were \$206,768 and \$317,994, respectively